MIDFIELDR/midfieldr/docs/reference/completion_status.md

 - Data frame class is preserved.

-- Rows are not modified except duplicated rows are removed.
-Row order is preserved.

-- Columns `{mcid, timely_term}` are retained.
-All other columns (if any) are dropped and the following variables are added:
+- One row per student.

+- Columns returned:

+  - `mcid`   Pulled from `dframe.`

+  - `timely_term`   Pulled from `dframe.`

-  - `term_degree.`   Character.
-Term in which the first degree(s) are completed, encoded `YYYYT`.
-Joined from `midfield_table.`
+  - `term_degree`   Joined from `midfield_table.`

-  - `completion_status.`   Character.
-Possible values are "timely", "late" and "NA".
+  - `completion_status`   Character.
+Possible values of "timely", "late" and "NA".

-- Groups and keys are not preserved.

 ## Details

-By *completing a program* we mean an undergraduate earning their first baccalaureate degree or degrees. *Timely* completion is typically 4, 6, or 8 years after admission depending on the definition adopted in a particular study.
-The term at the upper limit of that span is the *timely completion term.*
+Program *completion* means graduating with a first baccalaureate degree.
+Completion is *timely* if it occurs within a specified span, typically 4, 6, or 8 years after admission.
+The term at the end of that span is the *timely completion term.*

-Our heuristic obtains a student's first degree term (if any) from `midfield_table`.
-Completion status is "timely" for students completing a degree no later than their timely completion terms; "late" for students completing their program after their timely completion term;
+The student ID and timely completion term are pulled from `dframe`; all other columns are dropped.
+The first degree term is joined from `midfield_table.` For students with a degree, completion no later than the timely term is "timely"; completion after the timely term is "late."
-and "NA" for non-completers.
-These results are documented in the output.
+For students with no degree, completion status is NA.

 ## Examples